mshafae-spring-2021/cpsc-120-prompt-lab-05/part-1/README.md

 The magician begins by presenting the base card to the computer.
 This tells the computer the suit and the base value to start from.

 Next the magician must present the remaining three cards in a certain order to signal how much to add to the base card.
+Let's call this _secret steps_.
 This requires a little bit of subterfuge.
 Using the table below, order the cards such that they communicate what you want to add to the base card.
 In the given example, we wish to add one so the cards will be order low, middle, high which is _3H_, _7D_, _10S_.

 | Order | Value to Add |
 | :--- | :---: |